Purdue Grand Prix Simulator (KRP Custom Track Mod)

 This project marks one of the first university-based, community-validated sim racing efforts for collegiate motorsport, fusing entertainment-grade platforms with simulation-level accuracy to better prepare student racers for real-world competition.

-🏆 This simulation earned 2nd Place at the 2025 Purdue Undergraduate Research Conference, recognized for its innovation in merging motorsport training and game development.
+This simulation experience earned 2nd Place at the2025 Purdue Undergraduate Research Conference, recognized for its innovation in merging motorsport training and game development.

 GP Track Final Render 50 (Start Line)